Tuition and Fees

-In general summer funding is not available through the department, although there are on occasion work opportunities for graduate students.
+Summer funding for graduate students is limited.
+There are some Teaching Assistant (TA) positions available in the five-week summer sessions and a few Teaching Fellow (TF) positions for doctoral students.
+These positions pay between $2500 - $2800 for one summer term.
 International students with F-1 student visas are generally not permitted to work off campus in the summer.
 International applicants with questions about work and funding should visit international.unt.edu.
 The department offers funding for summer work as a graduate Teaching Assistant (TA).
-In summer 2018 this position paid approximately $2,500 for one summer term.

 Thesis and Dissertation Small Research Grants

 The Department supports students who have research expenses related to their thesis and dissertation projects, such as travel costs related to interviewing study participants.
 Please complete the Thesis and Dissertation Small Research Grant form and either return a hard copy of the form to the Department of Sociology or scan the completed form and email it to firstname.lastname@example.org and indicate in the subject line that you are attaching a thesis and dissertation research grant request.